hanaunicorn/Passer-Rating-Calculator/README.md

 # Passer-Rating-Calculator
 Excel for calculating passer rating

+This is my first Github Project!